lucystevens/Proton/README.md

 Ensure that you don't have any circular dependencies when defining dependencies within dependencies!

+### Qualifying dependencies, classes, and injectors

+Proton contains the functionality to *qualify* dependencies and objects with fields to be injected so they are processed together by a specific Injector instance.
+This should be done by marking the class with the `@Qualifier` annotation and specifying the specific qualifying string e.g. `"test"`.

+For example, if you have two dependencies that implement some interface `DaoService`.
+Let's say `HibernateService` is your default implementation and so it should not be annotated with `@Qualifier` and `MockDaoService` is your test implementation, so we annotated it with `@Qualifier("test")`.
+You can retrieve the appropriate Injector for a dependency one of several ways;

+ - Calling `InjectionManager.getInjector(Class c)` will return the appropriate Injector for the passed class by looking at it's `@Qualifier` annotation.
+ - Calling `InjectionManager.getInjector(String qualifier)` will return the *specified* Injector (e.g. test).
+ - Calling `InjectionManager.getDefaultInjector()` will return the default injector for the current application instance (see below for details).

+If a dependency cannot be found within a qualified injector, it will always default to checking the root injector for an instance.

+You can also ensure that a specific dependency will be injected into an class by annotating that class with `@Qualifier` e.g.

+	@Qualifier("test")
+	public class UserService {

+		@Inject
+		private DaoService dao;

+	}

+Will ensure that the implementation of `DaoService` injected into `UserService` is the *test* implementation or `MockDaoService` in the above example.

+#### Specifying the default injector

+The default injector is used whenever a class does not have a `@Qualifier` annotation.
+It can be set via one of two ways;

+ - Setting the property `proton.injector.default` in the VM args to the string qualifier of the injector you want to use as default.
+This is the recommended method as it can be specified before `InjectionManager` is initialised.
+ - Calling `InjectionManager.setDefaultInjector(String qualifier)` this will set the default injector to the injector with the specified qualifier.
+It should be noted that since this initialises `InjectionManager` before setting the default Injector, static fields will not be affected.

+As with other qualified injectors, the default injector will default to checking the root injector if a dependency is not found.

 ### Classpath utilities

 The Proton Library also contains, in addition to the functionality above, a ClassPath class for retrieving classes that meet certain criteria including;
 - Classes within a specific package
 - Classes with a specific annotation
 - Classes that implement a specific interface

+You can retrieve the current ClassPath by calling `ClassPath.getInstance()`.